Lamb Rogan Josh Recipe (Authentic Kashmiri Style)

 Temper The Curry (Optional)

-Add ยฝ cup of chopped red onions and 2 teaspoon chopped garlic after adding whole spices.
+To make it in a Muslim style, with onions and garlic, add ยฝ cup of chopped red onions and 2 teaspoon chopped garlic after adding whole spices.
 Cook garlic and onions until the onions are lightly browned.
-Then, follow the rest of the recipe as it is.
+Then follow the rest of the recipe as mentioned in the recipe card.

 This curry can be stored in an airtight container in the refrigerator for 3-4 days.
-Reheat in a pan or microwave until nicely hot before serving.
+Reheat in a pan or in the microwave until hot, then serve.

 You can also freeze it for upto a month.
 Thaw, reheat, and serve.